bohnen/tidb-serverless-mcp/README.md

 - Always use environment variables or secure configuration for database credentials
 - The extension supports parameterized queries to prevent SQL injection
-- User management operations are restricted to the current user's prefix in TiDB Serverless
+- User management operations are restricted to the current user's role in TiDB

 ## Troubleshooting

 ### Connection Issues
-- Verify your TiDB Cloud Serverless credentials
+- Verify your TiDB credentials
 - Check that your database URL format is correct
 - Ensure your IP is whitelisted in TiDB Cloud Console